AayushSanghai/Machine-Learnin/README.md

 ## Assignment - 5

 The folder Assignment 5 contains all the 4 questions as well as the data set.
 It contains a brief summary and explanation of the assignment and related topics and inferences as well.
 The demo video is contained in the drive whose link is mentioned above

+## Assignment - 6

+The folder Assignment 6 contains both the questions as well as the data set.
+It contains a brief summary and explanation of the assignment and related topics and inferences as well.
+The demo video is exempted as I showed semonstrated the solution in class.